RocketPy-Team/RocketPy/README.md

 TestFlight.info()
 ```

-To seel all available results, use:
+To see all available results, use:

 ```python
 TestFlight.allInfo()